jcasale/UserRights/README.md

    - Set the binding to `LDAP:`
    - Set the attribute to the same type used in the filter `name`

-   The example above uses the groups `name` attribute type, which may be a better option than `sAMAccountName` in some environments.
+   The example above uses the group's `name` attribute type, which may be a better option than `sAMAccountName` in some environments.
 1. Repeat all the above steps with the following changes to accommodate the case when the directory group does not exist:
    - Configure the action to execute the `UserRights.exe` utility with the following arguments:

        `privilege SeServiceLogonRight --revoke-pattern "^S-1-5-21"`

-   - Configure item level targeting to enable the preference when the LDAP query does not return a value.
+   - Configure item-level targeting to enable the preference when the LDAP query does not return a value.

 Granting the privilege to a new user or service account only requires granting membership in the associated directory security group.
 Servers without a corresponding directory security will only have the user right privilege pruned according to the pattern.